Azure/ResourceModules/README.md

 The CI environment supports both ARM and Bicep and can be leveraged using GitHub actions as well as Azure DevOps pipelines.

+<h1 style="color: steelblue;">Upcoming breaking changes</h1>

+In between now and the release of version `0.11.0`, the `main` branch is subject to several upcoming breaking changes that will affect all modules (e.g., the renaming of folders and files).

+The rationale is an ongoing effort to prepare our modules for a release in the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules), forcing us to align the structural requirements.

+For more details, please refer to the issue #3131.

 ## Get started

 * For introduction guidance visit the [Wiki](https://github.com/azure/ResourceModules/wiki)